golgoth31/cplugins/README.md

 # Cplugins

-Dev framework for nagios like check plugins writen in python
+Dev framework for nagios like check plugins writen in python.

 ## Developemnt